You visited country X. You were impacted by global issue Y. And you returned home with fire in your gut determined to tackle that issue.

 Cate Brown, Maggie Cornwall, and Bailey Triggs headed home to their respective corners of the United States, where they worked together from a distance to spearhead their nonprofit Miles for Maji to raise awareness about the global water crisis.

-Join its fundraising walk in Boston and you’ll be carrying a bucket of water on your head to raise awareness of the realities of kuchota maji, or fetching water.
+Miles for Maji hosted three fundraising events in April 2018 that required participants to walk carrying buckets of water on their head to raise awareness of the realities ofkuchota maji, or fetching water.

 Cate, Maggie, Bailey, and the other students from their Rustic trip involved with Miles for Maji were struck by how difficult it was just to get water in rural Tanzania.
 Young girls and women walk 15 minutes to and from a local river carrying 40-pound buckets on their heads several times a day to supply water for their families.